syoon2/COMP3811_data/postgres_docker.md

 You are now ready to use the sample database.

+Review the [PostgreSQL documentation](https://www.postgresql.org/docs/13/app-psql.html) to learn more about using the `psql` interactive terminal.

+## Step 6.
+Stop the postgres instance.

 Your database instance will continue to run when you log out of the system, but you should shut it down: